Profile Form

 Years: (1994-1998)

 Formal membership with professional/academic or community/civic organizations.
-Do not list service or office held within professional/academic organization here; enter instead as Professional Service in the Workload Form.
+Do not list service or office held within a professional/academic organization here; enter instead as Professional Service in the Workload Form.
 Do not list service or office held within community/civic organization here; enter instead as Community Service in the Workload Form.

 Organization: Black American Music Association